microlinkhq/sdk/README.md

 When enabled, it will generate a high contrast card based on predominant colors detected in the feature image from the provided `url`.

+### image

+Type: `string|array`<br>
+Default: `'image'`

+Setup the image to use for the card.

+The value will be determined the property to get from the [API response](https://docs.microlink.io).
+If you set up the value as an `array` of values, then they will be applied as fallback values until finding the first value that resolves.

 ### is

 Type: `string`<br>